CinnamonSandwich/VLSI-Physical-Design-/README.md

 # Physical Design

-The following labs will deal with different aspects of physical design with OPENLANE
+The following labs will deal with different aspects of physical design with various open source tools.

 The labs will now be done on the VM image provided by VSD.